Ajman Ruler Receives Ramadan Well-wishers - UrduPoint

 Ajman Ruler Receives Ramadan Well-wishers

-Sheikh Humaid received the greetings of Abdullah Muhair Al Ketbi, Minister of Federal Supreme Council Affairs, as well as Sheikhs, chairmen and heads of government departments, dignitaries, businesspersons and Emiratis, who congratulated the Ajman Ruler on the occasion of the holy month and prayed to Allah Almighty to revisit the fasting month with more goodness, progress, security, safety and prosperity for the UAE and its people.
+Sheikh Humaid received the greetings of Sheikhs, chairmen and heads of government departments, dignitaries, businesspersons and Emiratis, who congratulated the Ajman Ruler on the occasion of the holy month and prayed to Allah Almighty to revisit the fasting month with more goodness, progress, security, safety and prosperity for the UAE and its people.

 Several officials from the emirate of Ajman attended the reception.